 The individual overall compensation takes into account the employee's professional skills, engagement and personal performance and is independent of age, years of service or gender.
 It is made up of a basic salary, a variable bonus based on achievement of the annual objectives, which is generally paid in cash and possibly in shares as well as, in restricted cases, a deferred variable mid- to long-term compensation in the form of an equity compensation plan.
-The form and financing of fringe benefits and occupational pension solutions are market consistent and in line with demand.
+The form and financing of fringe benefits and occupational pension solutions are market consistent.

-In 2016, no fee nor remuneration of any kind were paid to the members of the Board of Directors.
+In 2018, neither fee nor remuneration of any kind were paid to the members of the BoD.

-System of Governance in general
+System of Governance of Swiss Life Group